CEO update

 Measuring and tracking skills like coaching, communication and change management ensures organisations can feel confident that their coaches are performing at the required level.

-4. As a talent development tool
+4. Use AI skills intelligence as a talent development tool

 Last but not least, organisations are using Helix as a talent development tool.
 With Helix, HR and hiring teams can identify talent and talent gaps across the business, build succession plans and ensure that rising stars are being utilised in the best possible way by the business.